-Fujifilm X100F versus Canon G9 X Mark II
+Fujifilm X100F vs Canon G9 X Mark II

-The Fujifilm X100F and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced in January 2017.
+The Fujifilm X100F and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public in January 2017.
 Both the X100F and the G9X Mark II are fixed lens compact cameras that are based on an APS-C (X100F) and an one-inch (G9X Mark II) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X100F vs Canon G9 X Mark II

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Canon G9 X Mark II.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (40 percent) than the Fujifilm X100F.
 Moreover, the G9X Mark II is substantially lighter (56 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the G9X Mark II are weather-sealed.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will obviously take relative prices into account.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The G9X Mark II was launched at a markedly lower price (by 59 percent) than the X100F, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Fujifilm X100F vs Canon G9 X Mark II